 4. Internship Contract

-When you have come to an agreement with a company, you need to make a contract.
-Fill in the contract here.
+When you have reached an agreement with a company, you must complete an internship contract.

 5. Activity plan